luckyshot/Auto-Fill-any-forms-with-custom-information/README.markdown

 ## About

-Autofill and complete online web formularies with your custom data to avoid the tedious task of typing everything again and again.
+Autofill is a Greasemonkey UserScript (JavaScript/jQuery) that completes online web formularies with your custom data, avoiding the tedious task of typing everything again and again.

 License: Creative Commons Attributive Share-Alike 3.0